Retail’s problems include sporting goods retailers

 In the outdoor and sporting goods segment, however, the defection from brick and mortar to online hasn’t occurred yet, at least not to the degree in other parts of retail.
 The outdoor and sporting goods segment is, at least for the moment, insulated from the migration to online platforms.
 (Read our retail market study here.)

 A key reason for buying sporting goods in store is that, for the core outdoor and sporting goods consumer, purchases are very personal.
 Bow hunters need to feel how a bow handles.
 A fisherman needs to feel the flex in a rod.
 An avid hiker would likely not purchase a boot without knowing how it feels being worn.
 This has allowed many of the outdoor and sporting goods retailers to be more or less insulated from online alternatives.

 Then there are the brands.
-Bass Pro Shops, Gander Mountain and REI focus more on outdoor activities like fishing, hunting and camping, respectively.
+Bass Pro Shops, Gander Mountain (now Gander Outdoors) and REI focus more on outdoor activities like fishing, hunting and camping, respectively.
 Stores like Academy Sports and Modell’s focus more on traditional team and individual sports.

 Dick’s is much more of a generalist, calling itself the “largest omni-channel full-line sporting goods retailer in the US.”
 Dick’s also owns Field and Stream, Golf Galaxy and True Runner, which further demonstrate the industry’s move to specialization.

 While many outdoor and sporting goods stores have been successful in carving out their niche, it’s a niche carved out only by their product focus, not their brand focus.
 Closer examination reveals that there is little differentiation in this category beyond some of the pseudo-specialization of products.
 Simply put, the brands themselves do not differentiate one versus the other.
 Which means the brands do not provide a value to the consumer.
 So other values become more important such as location and cost.
 Not brand loyalty.